medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ### 2.6 Narrative Texts

 A Narrative Text is a human-readable narrative that contains a summary of the resource and can be used to represent the content of the resource to a human.
-The narrative encodes all the structured data pointed out by the ∑-symbol and it is required to contain sufficient detail to make it "clinically safe" for a human to just read the narrative.
+The narrative encodes all the structured data pointed out by the ∑-symbol and it is required to contain sufficient details to make it "clinically safe" for a human to just read the narrative.
 Contained resources do not have narrative, but their content must be represented in the ressource container.
-Narratives contains two sub elements, status and div tat are explained below.
+Narratives contains two sub elements, status and div that are explained below.

 #### 2.6.1 The status element
 The code system [narrative status](http://hl7.org/fhir/narrative-status) defines the codes for the status element.